 Taleb says we all engage in simplification of the world that often turn out to be distortions more than simplifications.
 And on top of distortions, in those simplifications, we all leave out the black swans.

 The author has a super interesting discussion professions and fields that are scalable and produce few winners and masses of losers (extreme stand) and professions and fields which are not scalable and are more equalitarian (mediocre stand).

-Authors and book sales in one example of extreme stand, where the biggest authors sell thousand of times more than the thousands average selling authors combined.
+Authors and book sales are one example of the extreme stand, where the biggest authors sell thousands of times more than the thousands of average selling authors combined.